MBODM/DotNetBinariesSize/README.md

 - `Enable Ready2Run compilation` unchecked (see notes below).
 - `Trim unused code` checked, if existing.

 No other changes were made and no code was written.
-The tested project types are:
+The different tested project types are:

 - .NET 6 CLI Application
 - .NET 6 WinForms Application